Skip to content

 Source: steampoweredfamily.com

-The weather usually starts to cool down in the fall, making it the perfect time for a backyard fire.
-Wait until the sun sets, then start a campfire or smokeless fire pit.
-Set up a table with goodies for s’mores, including graham crackers, chocolate, and marshmallows.
+As the air turns crisp, there’s nothing better than gathering around a backyard fire.
+Once the sun sets, start a campfire or smokeless fire pit, and set up a table with goodies for s’mores, including graham crackers, chocolate, and marshmallows.
 (Pro-tip: stock up on ingredients via Instacart or your favorite grocery store on RaiseRight, so you can earn while having fun.)

 Want to make it more fall-themed?
 Swap out graham crackers for Halloween or autumnal cookies.
 Colored marshmallows can be another fun alternative for a fall s’mores night.